zenzarina/super-duper-phaseolus/README.md

 5. Taxonomic Assignment: ASVs were classified using a Naïve Bayes classifier trained on SILVA 138.2 (99%), specific for the V3–V4 region of the 16S rRNA gene.

-6. Taxonomic Collapsing: Absolute and relative abundance tables were collapsed across taxonomic levels (Domain → Genus) for downstream analyses.
+8. Taxonomic Collapsing: Absolute and relative abundance tables were collapsed across taxonomic levels (Domain → Genus) for downstream analyses.

+9. Merge tables to Excel: csv format

 ------------------------------------------------------------
 Directory Structure